Serial Numbers

 FL 6120xxx

 Note: “No.” is the number of cameras found in the serial number range.
 Sometimes it may include cameras with serial numbers just outside the range if the serial number is not visible but lens numbers were consistent.
 In other words, like the rest of the table, it is a guide only.
 Don't total this column and expect it to equal the total numbers of cameras in my database quoted elsewhere.
-In theory it should but my database grows more quickly than I can find time to update this table.
+In theory it should but my database grows far more quickly than I can find time to update this table.
 I do try to make sure that significant serial numbers or patterns are updated.

 (Back to Contents)